uraimo/barememtracer/README.md

 that can be used to track down memory leaks.
 Due to its simplicity, it should work in nearly every environment (highly constricted embedded environment too) and should be quite easy to modify/extend if needed.

-If your platform is supported, you should consider using Valgrind instead.
+If you need a real dynamic analysis&debugging tool, you should consider using Valgrind instead if your platform is supported.

 ## Usage